Battle of An Lộc: Battle

-On 12 April a relief force of the 32nd Regiment, 21st Division departed Lai Khê to reopen QL-13 to Chơn Thành Camp, 30 km south of An Lộc.

 The first attack on the city occurred on 13 April and was preceded by a powerful artillery barrage.
-The PAVN captured several hills to the north and penetrated the northern portion of the city held by the 8th Regiment and 3rd Ranger Group.
-ARVN soldiers were not accustomed to dealing with tanks, but early success with the M72 LAW, including efforts by teenaged members of the PSDF, went a long way to helping the overall effort.
-The 5th Division commander, General Hung, later ordered tank-destroying teams be formed by each battalion, which included PSDF members who knew the local terrain and could help identify strategic locations to ambush tanks.
-They took advantage of the fact that the PAVN forces, who were not used to working with tanks, often let the tanks get separated from their infantry by driving through ARVN defensive positions.
-At that point, all alone inside ARVN lines, they were vulnerable to being singled out by tank-destroying teams.
+The PAVN 9th Division with armoured spearheads attacked on northwestern and northern positions held by the 5th Division.
+The PAVN overwhelming forces quickly pushed the ARVN defenders back to the southern half of the city before being halted by massive airstrikes of B-52.
+During the first few hours of fighting, the defenders use M72 LAW quite effectively.
+News of the first tank kill carried out by a RF soldier quickly spread, then cleared the long-established fear of PAVN tanks among the defenders.
+Lacking of experience for combined tanks, B2 Front commanders left their tanks penetrated the defensive perimeter without accompanying infantry.
+Hưng later ordered tank-destroying teams be formed by each battalion, which included PSDF members who knew the local terrain and could help identify strategic locations to ambush tanks.

 15 April saw the second attack on the city.
 The PAVN were concerned that because the ARVN 1st Airborne Brigade had air-assaulted into positions west of the city, that they were now coming to reinforce the defenders.
 Again the PAVN preceded their attack with an artillery barrage followed by a tank-infantry attack.
 Like before, their tanks became separated from their infantry and fell prey to ARVN anti-tank weapons.
 PAVN infantry followed behind the tank deployment, assaulted the ARVN defensive positions, and pushed farther into the city.
 B-52 strikes helped break up some PAVN units assembling for the attack.
 This engagement lasted until tapering off on the afternoon of April 16.

 Unable to take the city, the PAVN kept it under constant artillery fire.
 They also moved in more anti-aircraft guns to prevent aerial resupply.
 Heavy anti-aircraft fire kept RVNAF helicopters from getting into the city after 12 April.
 In response, fixed wing RVNAF aircraft (C-123s and C-119s) made attempts, but after suffering losses, the USAF took over on 19 April.
 The USAF used C-130s to parachute in supplies, but many missed the defenders and several aircraft were shot down or damaged.
 Low altitude drops during day and night did not do the job, so by 2 May, the USAF began using High Altitude Low Opening (HALO) techniques.
 With far greater success, this method of resupply was utilized until 25 June, when the siege was lifted and aircraft could land at An Lộc.